 The Education Program currently makes roadside signs at reduced rates to help communities mark their roads in compliance with the 911 standards.
 For more information about our 911 signs, please go to our TRIAD page.

-The Penobscot County Jail was the recipient of the Governors service Award Recognizing thousands of hours of inmate labor to the community.
-Since 1989 the jail has completed an alternative OUI program where inmates paint and clean schools for reduced sentences.
+The Penobscot County Jail was the recipient of the Governors service Award, Recognizing thousands of hours of inmate labor to the community.
+Since 1989 the jail has completed an Alternative Sentencing Program where inmates provide community services for reduced sentences.
 Over 133,000 hours of inmate labor has resulted in this program yielding over $1,197,717.43 savings to the community.

-The sheriff has two inmate work crews that provide free labor to municipalities and non-profit agencies in Penobscot County.
-In addition inmate helpers work in the jail providing for cleaning, sewing laundry, etc. Combined, these programs resulted in over 56,000 hours of free labor to the taxpayer ($421,110.00) in 2012.
+The Sheriff has two inmate work crews that provide free labor to municipalities and non-profit agencies in Penobscot County.
+In addition inmate helpers work in the jail providing for cleaning, sewing, laundry, etc. These programs resulted in over 56,000 hours of free labor to the taxpayer ($421,110.00) in 2012.
 Requests by municipalities and non-profit agencies can be directed to Programs Supervisor-Sgt.
 Laura Lebreton 947-4585.
 This schedule fills quickly.